JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-If you write the same without `let`, you'll have to introduce a new variable and repeat its name whenever you use it.
+To write equivalent code without using `let`, you'll have to introduce a new variable and repeat its name whenever you
+use it.

 ```kotlin
 data class Person(var name: String, var age: Int, var city: String) {